Over the Öresund Bridge to Copenhagen

 View of the Öresund Bridge

 “The bridge” appears again on the horizon.
-To the left of it a group of wind turbines are turning their wings in the wind, and to the right we see the Malmo skyline.
+To the left of it a group of wind turbines are turning their wings in the wind, and on the right we see the Malmo skyline.
 The path finally leads us out to the beach.
 There we discover the bath houses that led us on this excursion.
 While Petar is looking for a motif for his video, I sit on a bench and enjoy the day, the sun, the light breeze from the sea and the view back to the Øresund Bridge.
 A nice end to our whirlwind trip through Sweden, Denmark and Norway from Trelleborg via Copenhagen to Oslo and back.

 Must-dos in Copenhagen